bretttolbert/verbecc/README.md

 ## Features
 * Conjugate verbs in six romance languages: French, Spanish, Portuguese, Italian, Romanian, Catalan
 * Conjugate thousands of known verbs without the use of any of machine learning, using simple string transformations based on XML conjugation templates
-* Predict conjugation of unknown verbs with 99% accurracy using machine learning techniques
+* Predict conjugation of unknown verbs with 99% accuracy using machine learning techniques
 * Includes both simple and compound conjugations (i.e. with helping/auxiliary verbs)
 * Includes alternate conjugations (optionally)
 * Supports advanced language-specific options such as the Spanish Voseo